-Passengers -- especially children -- can easily open the doors and fall out.
-When a door is locked, the inside handle won't open it.
+- Passengers -- especially children -- can

+easily open the doors and fall out of a

+moving vehicle.
+When a door is locked, the

+handle won't open it.
+You increase the

+chance of being thrown out of the vehicle in

+a crash if the doors aren't locked.
+So, wear

+safety belts properly and lock the doors

+whenever you drive.

+- Young children who get into unlocked vehicles may be unable to get out.
+A child can be overcome by extreme heat and can suffer permanent injuries or even death from heat stroke.
+Always lock your vehicle whenever you leave it.

-Outsiders can easily enter through an unlocked door when you slow down or stop your vehicle.
+- Outsiders can easily enter through an unlocked door when you slow down or stop your vehicle.
+Locking your doors can help prevent this from happening.

-This may not be so obvious: You increase the chance of being thrown out of the vehicle in a crash if the doors aren't locked.
-Wear safety belts properly, lock your doors, and you will be far better off whenever you drive your vehicle.

 There are several ways to lock and unlock your vehicle.

-You can use the keyless entry system.
+You can use the remote keyless entry system.